Questions about becoming a home inspector

 Q: What does the fee for your home inspections course include?

-A: Our fee includes several items; the study at home modules, the in class learning session, and the mock inspection are the three core items that are included with our training program.
+A: Our fee includes several items; the printed modules, the direct training sessions, and ongoing support are included with our training program.
 We do offer our students assistance with job placement as we have an extensive network of home inspectors that may want to sell their established companies.
 Alternatively, we offer suggestions for a variety of Home Inspector Franchises should the student prefer this route.
 Our modules have been created by industry leading home inspectors, post secondary instructors, codes compliance officers, and other industry stake holders such as home inspection insurance companies and real estate agents.
 We have done this to ensure that to ensure that we have provided the most up to date and effective information to our students so that they can become leaders in their areas.

 Q: Does the course offer hands on inspection training?

 A: Yes.
-As part of the in class learning session, the Institute aims to provide one mock inspection free of charge (in a group setting) at the end of the course.
+As part of the in-class learning sessions, the Institute aims to provide one mock inspection free of charge (in a group setting) at the end of the course.
 While this is not a requirement, we do recommend our students attend this as it will give them more experience in a professional learning environment.
-In addition, the 5 days spent in class will have various display models brought in so that the students can see furnaces, boilers, electrical panels, etc. first hand and learn about their components.
+In addition, the 5 days spent in-class will have various display models brought in so that the students can see furnaces, boilers, electrical panels, etc. first hand and learn about their components.
+This benefit is currently not available due to COVID-19.

 Q: What kind of training is required to be a home inspector?